 Writing things out can help you explore what you are thinking.
-It can turn a jumble of feelings into a coherent story of your life and make meaning out of experience.
+It can turn a jumble of feelings into a coherent story of your life and make meaning out of your experiences.
 It can also expose you to a lot of negative consequences if the trolls get hold of that story.

 When we write for friends and supporters we do it to express ourselves.
-On social media it is more about hoping for a favorable response.
+On social media, it is more about hoping for a favorable response.
 People start measuring the value of what they have written and therefore their self-worth, on how many “friends” they have and how many “likes” they get.

 True friends like you no matter what.
 Trolls feel so bad about themselves that they look for people to pull down.
 Have you ever know someone who felt so bad about themselves that they needed to put everyone else down in order to feel OK about themselves?
 Those type trolls gravitate towards social media where they can spew their venom and move on.

 One reason that negative comments affect us so deeply, especially on-line, is the human tendency to compare up.
 You do not compare your popularity with the person with only one friend – you.
 We tend to compare ourselves with those who have thousands of friends.
 Some people wage relentless quests to accumulate the most “fake friends.”
-There are even places you can buy friends, likes and followers.
+There are even places you can buy friends, likes, and followers.